Keep your dog calm during fireworksGuy Blaskey 08 September 2020

 Dogs brains work by association.
 If your dog is currently scared of fireworks that means that they have a bad association with them.
 To solve this you can try to create a positive association.
 To do this you will need a recording of fireworks noise.
 You can buy CDs and DVDs or look them up on youtube.
 Play the recording, starting off at a low volume and building up.
 When you do this play with your dog, give them their favourite toy, or favourite food and generally make this a pleasurable experience.
 If you do this enough they will develop a positive association with the fireworks.
 This takes time but is a great solution.

 There are some great natural remedies that will help to keep your dog calm and relaxed, such as chamomile and lavender.
 You can get supplements with these ingredients included, and you can even give dogs chamomile tea (obviously cold!!).
-The easiest way to give these ingredients is in specific dog products, such as Pooch & Mutt’s Calm & Relaxed Mini Bone Treats, or Calm & Relaxed food.
+The easiest way to give these ingredients is in specific dog products, such as Pooch & Mutt’s Calm & Relaxed Mini Bone Treats, or Calming Meaty Treats.
 We would recommend feeding both of these for at least a few days before the event.